zaphosting/docs/en/vserver_linux_jitsi.md

 ---
 id: vserver_linux_jitsi
 title: VPS: Install Jitsi Meet on Server
-descriptin: Information on how to install the video conferencing software Jitsi Meet on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install the video conferencing software Jitsi Meet on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Jitsi Meet
 ---